-Following completion of the sabbatical, the faculty member will submit a written report which includes evaluation of the sabbatical in terms of the objectives stated in the application.
-This report will be submitted to the Campus President and Vice President of the College/Provost within eight weeks of completion of the sabbatical.
+Following completion of the sabbatical, the faculty member will submit a written report, which includes evaluation of the sabbatical in terms of the objectives stated in the application.
+This report will be submitted to the Executive Chair/Campus President and Provost/Vice President of Academic Affairs within eight (8) weeks of completion of the sabbatical.